Convert PPTX to HTML Using GroupDocs.Parser for Java

 Quick Answers

 - What does “extract powerpoint to html” mean?
-It means reading the textual content of a PPTX file and outputting it as HTML markup.
+It means reading the textual content of a PPTX file and outputting it as clean HTML markup.

 - Do I need a license?
 A free trial or temporary license works for evaluation; a paid license is required for production.